 Extra reading: “I don’t know what to do with my life” (12 tips + 170 suggestions)

-Activity and exercise are so beneficial to one’s physical and mental health.
-Doctors are calling a sedentary lifestyle the new smoking in regard to health risks.
+Activity and exercise are so beneficial to your physical and mental health.

 And with many jobs taking place behind a desk for a large part of the day, it’s no wonder that people are getting more depressed about their lives.

-People need exercise to help boost feel good chemicals that your body produces when you engage in those activities.
+You need exercise to help boost the feel-good chemicals that your body produces when you engage in those activities.

 The artists of the world are often driven to create in some way or another.
 There are a lot of people who get derailed because of the opinions of others or because life simply denies them the appropriate time.

-An artist who has stopped creating should consider getting back into it.
-Art helps to flex the creative mind and provides a sense of pride and accomplishment in one’s work.
+If you are an artist who has stopped creating, you should consider getting back into it.
+Art helps to flex the creative mind and provides a sense of pride and accomplishment in your work.

 Join a healthy community of artists who practice the same medium and work on improving and finishing your works.